pushyamig/udp/README.md

 When Caliper v1p0 instrumentation was added to Lecture Capture, the specification didn't include a `session` property for events as v1p1 does now.
 After Lecture Capture has been updated to use v1p1, the events it emits of all types will include session information whenever possible.

 ### Federated session property
-When the current LC session was started via LTI request, all events in that session will have the LTI parameters stored within the `federatedSession` property.
+When an LC session was started via LTI request, all events in that session will have the LTI parameters stored within the `federatedSession` property.
 As the Caliper v1p1 spec states, the value of this property will be a `LtiSession` entity.
-The `LtiSession.messageParameters` property will contain the raw LTI request parameters, with the following exceptions:
+The `LtiSession.messageParameters` property will contain the several raw LTI request parameters.
+Although it may be useful to represent most of the LTI parameters in the event, it was agreed that the following minimum properties would be kept:

-1. `oauth*`: These may pose security risks.
-1. `lis_person_name_*` and `lis_person_contact_email_primary`: These are unnecessary PII exposure.
-    `
+1. `custom_canvas_course_id`
+1. `custom_canvas_user_id`
+1. `lis_course_offering_sourcedid`
+1. `lis_person_sourcedid`
+1. `resource_link_id`

+> #### ⚠️ High probability of lost data
+> **_Note:_** Lecture Capture may be used as an LTI tool provider by applications other than Canvas.
+In those cases, the tool consumers may not provide all of the parameters listed above.
+(Most notably, they will _not_ have `custom_canvas*` parameters.)
+The TC requests may contain the same kind of data assigned to other parameter names.
+In those cases, the data would be excluded from the Caliper events, even though the data is probably important.
+>
+> It is important to reevaluate this at a later date.
+A better approach to representing LTI parameters in Caliper events would be to include _all_ parameters except those which have security or privacy implications.
+For example:
+>
+> 1. Security risks:
+>     1. `oauth*`
+> 1. Unnecessary PII exposure:
+>     1. `lis_person_name*`
+>     1. `lis_person_contact_email_primary`

 ### OpenLRS source identifier
 The `openlrsSourceId` property appended to each of the sample v1p0 events was provided by the openLRS data store in order to identify uniquely each `MediaEvent`.
 For Caliper v1p1 each `Event` is provisioned with an `id` property.
 The emitting application is responsible for assigning a UUID to each `Event` in the form of a URN using the format `urn:uuid:<UUID>`.